opsmop/opsmop/docs/source/faq.rst

 Easy enough.

-This is because the shell commands themselves are already "idempotent" enough, that is the running the command again has no effect on the system and will not cause anything to fail.
+The "name" parameter might take an array in the near future, but what's wrong with the shell command?
+Nothing, really.

 Are There Going To Be New Language Features?
 --------------------------------------------

 Yes, definitely!
+Lots!
 However OpsMop strongly values backward compatibility, and will never let you down or hurt you.

 If you have new ideas, see :ref:`community` and share your ideas on the forum.
 We would be glad to have them, and you would like to maybe add them, that would also be great!
 OpsMop is designed to be a relatively easy to understand